In general, a student must demonstrate and document that s/he meets all of the criteria in one of the following sections. (Documentation is required)

 30. What if I am classified incorrectly as a nonresident upon admission?

 Contact the admission office to make sure no mistakes were made in your application.
 But if you checked one of the nonresident boxes or are currently on a "H" visa, you will need to file a residency petition.
 You can state why there was an error, and must provide documentation.

-Yes, they should be filed before the first day of classes but petitions will be accepted until the 11th week of the semester.
-If the petition is submitted after the 11th week, it will be considered for the next semester.
+Yes, petitions will be accepted until the last day to withdraw from classes for which you are applying for Residency.
+If the petition is submitted after the last day to withdraw, it will be considered for the next semester.
 Residency cannot be awarded retroactively.